bnmnetp/PelicanBlog/content/Travel/the-inca-trail.md

 ![](/images/Peru/brad_jane_terraces.jpg)

 This was basically the end of the uphill part.
 Both of us were extremely happy about that.
 The next couple of hours were pretty easy and we made good time.
+At some point along the way we even passed the larger group, saying our cheerful hellos as we passed.

 The first big surprise of the afternoon came when I came around a corner and in the middle of the bridge ahead of me was a Spectacle Bear!
-It saw me and quickly headed the other direction.
+It saw me and quickly headed the other direction, while I fumbled to try to unclip my camera.
 It moved off the path but Fernando advised us to just be quiet and wait.
 Soon we saw it again climbing across the limb of the tree.

 ![](/image/Peru/speckled_bear.jpg)

-Our guide had told us about the bear earlier, and told us that it is one of two bears in the world that are vegetarian.
+Our guide had told us about the bear earlier, and we knew that it is one of two bears in the world that are vegetarian.
 He also said that this was only the second time in 25 years that he had seen one up close like this.

 A bit further along we arrived at the first part of the trail where we started to climb toward the Sun Gate.
 Then we walked some more and came to the second part of the ascent, and then we arrived at the really hard part.
+You can get a good idea of how steep this was and a view of my best side.

 ![](/images/Peru/brad_monkey_climb.jpg)

 We thought we would be there but we still had 10 more minutes of walking and another bunch of stairs yet!
-When we finally got to the end it was so worth it!
+But when we finally got to the end it was so worth it!
 And we had the view all to ourselves.

 ![](/images/Peru/sun_gate_view.jpg)